 Know Your Union Lingo

 Do you know what a shop steward is?
 What about Weingarten Rights?
-If you hang around union people long enough, there’s terms that will keep popping up that can be confusing if you’ve never worked a union job before or had much experience with labor unions.
+If you hang around union people long enough, there are terms that will keep popping up that can be confusing if you’ve never worked a union job before or had much experience with labor unions.

 Get to know these important union terms listed below.
 For a longer list, download the UFCW Glossary of Labor Terminology.